Sanjeev4523/MUP---Electronic-Voting-Machine/README.md

 Project Includes the following Files
 - MUPfinal.asm - 8086 based code for the EVM
 - mupdesign.pdsprj - Proteus Implemenation of the EVM
-- Report - Submitted to our course Intructor
+- Report - Submitted to our course Instructor